thi-ng/umbrella-docs-temp/interceptors.eventbus._constructor_.md

 |  state | <code>IAtom&lt;any&gt; &#124; null</code> |  |
 |  handlers | <code>IObjectOf&lt;EventDef&gt;</code> |  |
 |  effects | <code>IObjectOf&lt;EffectDef&gt;</code> |  |

+## Remarks

+If no state is given, automatically creates an [Atom](./atom.atom.md) with empty state object.

+In addition to the user provided handlers &amp; effects, a number of built-ins are added automatically.
+See [EventBus.addBuiltIns()](./interceptors.eventbus.addbuiltins.md)<!-- -->.
+User handlers can override built-ins.